VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 ================================

-If you have one or more .svm model files in your category_models folder, you can run the 'process_using_svm' script in your project folder.
+If you have one or more .svm model files in your category_models folder, you can run the 'bash process_list_using_models.sh' script in your project folder.
 This can either be on the same data you just processed, or new data.
+By default, this script consumes the supplied input_list.txt and produces a detection file called 'svm_detections.csv' containing a probability for each input model in the category_models directory per detection.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_18_produced_detections.png
    :scale: 30
    :align: center
    :target: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_18_produced_detections.png

-The result is a detection .csv file in the same common format that most other examples in VIAME take.
+The resultant detection .csv file is in the same common format that most other examples in VIAME take.
 You can load this detection file up in the annotation GUI and select a detection threshold for your newly-trained detector, `see here`_.
+You can use these models on any imagery, it doesn't need to be the same imagery you trained it on.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_19_edited_detections.png
    :scale: 10